 SVOD is managed by Video Paywall – a software that restricts free access to digital content.
 Implementing a flexible Video Paywall defines the admission and allows the service providers to set various subscription plans to different content libraries.
 This functionality enables a more flexible price formation, which benefits both the service provider and the subscribers.
-SVOD is very advantageous for the users as they can opt out quickly and change the service provider, which is a good motivation for the latter to keep enhancing the service and the content.
+SVOD is very advantageous for the users as they can opt out quickly and change the service provider, which motivates the latter to keep enhancing the service and content.

 Transactional Video on Demand (TVOD)